Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Methods

 Over 99\% of the seeded tracks dissipate quickly and are discarded.
 The remaining successfully grow to make up the downscaled TC climatology of a reanalysis or climate model.
-Only the seeds that develop a maximum wind speed of at least 21 m/s (40 kt) during their lifetime form synthetic TCs.
-The annual frequency of TC is postulated to be directly related to the ratio of successful to unsuccessful seeds in a given year, with a constant of proportionality established by comparing time averages to dependable historical records.
+Only seeds that develop a maximum wind speed of at least 21 m/s (40 kt) during their lifetime become synthetic TCs.
+We represent each simulated synthetic TC as an hourly time series of storm parameters, including time, central position, maximum wind speed, pressure deficit, and radius to maximum wind.